masa-finance/agent-arena-subnet/DOCKER.md

 - Put your coldkey mnemonic in `.env`
 - All keys are stored in `.bittensor/` directory
-- Each miner/validator gets its own hotkey automatically
+- Each miner/validator gets its own hotkey automatically if not specified
 - No manual key management needed

 ## Deployment Options